-One of the best aspects of poker is that it is a game anyone can play.
+One of the best aspects of poker is that it is a game anyone can play just like some new blackjack alternative.
 So you can learn to play poker and enjoy it online and in real life, regardless of your age, profession, or gender.

 In theory, at least, but poker is overwhelmingly dominated by male players.

 Looking at any open poker tournament, you’ll notice that the gender ratio is easily 20 to 1 at best.

 Why is this the case?
 There are numerous reasons, not the least of which is psychological; this article will delve into these, so grab some popcorn and read on!

 Poker Was Strictly A Man’s Game Throughout the History